 Travelin’ Joe: Making a Splash in Los Cabos

 Think “dolphin,” and your mind conjures up traits such as “adorable,” “playful” and “clever.”
 Contemplate two dolphins and you double the fun.
-Apply the attributes to a golf course and you have Twin Dolphin GC, the most distinctive new layout in Los Cabos, Mexico.
+Apply the attributes to a golf course and you have the Twin Dolphin Club, the most distinctive new layout in Los Cabos, Mexico.
 Much like the creatures it depicts, Twin Dolphin is smart, sleek and inspires pure joy.

-Friendly and laid-back, the Twin Dolphin course is a perfect match for the legend who co-designed it, Fred Couples.
+Friendly and laid-back, the Twin Dolphin Club course is a perfect match for the legend who co-designed it, Fred Couples.
 Nearby courses were authored by the Bear, the Shark and a Tiger — pretty fearsome-sounding.
 This one from the PGA Tour’s King of Chill?

 “Playability was the prime consideration,” said Couples.
 “Twin Dolphin is the kind of course I can enjoy with my 15-handicap pals, as well as my fellow Tour pros.
 Sure, we could have put a few more teeth in the design, but we wanted a course that’s fun for everyone.”